LAU-TECH/CONSTITUTION/README.md

 4. Honorary Treasurer:

    * The Hon.
-Treasurer shall be responsible of all financial matters of the club.
+The treasurer shall be responsible for all financial matters of the club.

 5. Public relation Officer: